dax8it/ATJIUJITSU-REAL-NEW/content/pages/kids-mma.md

 **In order to take this class you will need:**

-**\- MMA Gloves**
+**\- Both MMA Gloves / Kickboxing Gloves**

 **\- A Mouthpiece**

-**\- Head Gear**
+**\- Head Gear (Optional)**

 **\- Shin Guards (Muay-Thai Shin guards are allowed)**

+**(We will be requiring elbow pads soon so best to purchase some ahead of time.)**

 These items are a requirement and essential to MMA, you cannot take the class without all of the proper gear.
-We do sell Kids MMA gloves and shin pads, so please feel free to ask us if you are interested in buying!
+We do sell MMA gloves and shin pads, so please feel free to ask us if you are interested in buying!

-We are very excited to have this new addition of class into our school.
+We are very excited to have this new program into our school.
 It will be a different experience and new learning perspective.
 If you have any questions, please do not hesitate to ask!

 - - -